TechPyxel/TechPyxel/README.md

 - 👋 Hi, I’m Orion Charlotte, aka TechPyxel
-- 👀 I’m interested in games and game development
+- 👀 I’m interested in games development and art!
 - 🌱 I’m currently learning game development in Unity and Unreal, focusing on 2D games
 - 💞️ I’m looking to collaborate on game dev projects that need a mechanics or narrative designer
 - 📫 Reach me at OrionCharlotte2002@gmail.com or at TechPyxel#1329 on Discord
+- 👀 See my art on [Artstation](https://orioncharlotte.artstation.com/)

 <!---
 TechPyxel8/TechPyxel8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.